Module One - Intuition, Intention & motivation

 The best that can happen, will happen.

-If I don’t achieve this goal it was a lucky escape from something not good for me.
+If I don’t achieve this goal it was a lucky escape from something that was not good for me.

 Something or someone better for me, will come to me instead.